-In some instances people don’t like what the order says in many regards and decide that not abiding by its terms will be an alright thing to do.
-If you find yourself in a situation where your ex-spouse or child’s other parent has violated the court’s order then you have the ability to hold them responsible, potentially, for their actions.
+In some instances, people don’t like what the order says in many regards and decide that not abiding by its terms will be an alright thing to do.
+If you find yourself in a situation where your ex-spouse or child’s other parent has violated the court’s order, then you can hold them responsible, potentially, for their actions.

 I say potentially because, as I often remind clients, you cannot simply contact the police or constable and inform them of a violation of your order.
 You must file what is known as an Enforcement in the same court that issued your prior order and present evidence as to the specifics of each violation.
 Today’s blog post will discuss this process in some detail.

 Potential remedies under a family law Enforcement suit.

 Enforcement actions have many different parts that encompass Texas Texas Family Law matters but criminal law and case law that appellate judges have handed down over the years.

 You and your attorney must be able to find the correct “blend” of these sets of laws to arrive at a remedy that is suitable for your situation.
 Let’s go over some of those remedies to begin our discussion.

 Having a court determine that your opposing party is in contempt of court is a grave matter.
 Our state law defines contempt of court as the failure of a person to obey an order of the court, disrespectful actions towards a judge, or disruption of courtroom proceedings through negative behavior.

 There are dual penalties that a judge in Texas may assess against a person for being found in contempt of court.
 The first is a civil fine often assessed against every violation the court determines is applicable.